 Inspiration and the Art of Story Telling

-The other day, one of my students reminded me how stories and background can really add an entirely different dimension to music.
+how stories and background can really add an entirely different

 The student came in and played a movement from one of the Brahms Sonatas.
 While it was technically correct (notes and rhythms), it lacked soul.
 After a few attempts at trying to get him to play more musically, I decided to tell him a little background information.
 I told him about Richard Mühlfeld, the clarinetist Brahms wrote the piece for.
 Brahms was so inspired by his playing that he came out of retirement towards the end of his life and wrote two clarinet sonatas, a trio, and a quintet for him.
 I asked the student if he could imagine the kind of playing that was so beautiful and inspirational that it could have that kind of power.
 He said, “It gives me chills just thinking about it!”
 His playing was so musical after that!